-The Mason Farm Wastewater Treatment Plant (WWTP) currently treats about 7.5 million gallons per day of domestic sewage from the Carrboro/Chapel Hill community.
-Additionally, the WWTP accepts and treats about 0.5 million gallons per year of septage pumped from septic tanks serving the surrounding rural area.
+The Mason Farm Wastewater Treatment Plant (WWTP) currently treats about 8 million gallons per day of domestic wastewater from the Carrboro/Chapel Hill community.
+Additionally, the WWTP accepts and treats about 0.5 million gallons per year of wastewater pumped from septic tanks serving the surrounding rural area.

 What are biosolids?

-Biosolids are a by-product of wastewater treatment.
-OWASA's biosolids are produced through a high temperature anaerobic digestion process applied to untreated wastewater sludge according to Federal and State requirements that allow their beneficial reuse as a fertilizer and soil amendment.
+Biosolids are a nutrient rich by-product of wastewater treatment.
+Solids are removed from the wastewater treatment process which undergo a high temperature anaerobic digestion process to destroy pathogens and eliminate odors, producing biosolids.
+The biosolids are treated according to Federal and State requirements that allow their beneficial reuse as a fertilizer and soil amendment.

 What is the quality of our biosolids?